The Hitchhiker's Guide to Facebook Web Tracking with Invisible Pixels and Click IDs: Tracking Mechanics

-\point{\FBCLID generation} Interestingly, although the \FBP has been in use in its latest version since 2015, the \FBCLID parameters started being appended to outgoing URLs around mid-October 2018 with no official documentation from \FB~\cite{fbclid-webpage}.
-Although there is no clear documentation of how these hashed-like \FBCLID strings are created or what information is stored inside those values, we provide some empirical analysis on their usage and possible values.
-A \FBCLID parameter has 61 alphanumeric characters which can consist of upper/lower case letters, numbers and symbols (\eg '-').
-Unfortunately, there is little documentation on what this ID encodes.
-An educated guess based on observations on the generation of these click ids is that the hash source is some combination of user's account, click action, \etc:

-Facebook for Developers documentation also states~\cite{Pixel-fbp-cookie}: \begin{displayquote} If the \_fbc browser cookie is not available, either because there is no \FBP on the website, or because first-party cookies are turned off, \emph{it is still possible to send the fbc event parameter if a \FBCLID query parameter is in the URL of the current page request.} \end{displayquote} Therefore, regardless of the existence of said cookies, if the \FBCLID parameter exists in a URL, the ID can be sent to \FB to provide browsing insights for the \FB user.
+\point{\FBCLID generation} Interestingly, although the \FBP has been in use in its latest version since 2015, \FBCLID has been appended to outgoing URLs only since mid-October 2018, with no official documentation from \FB~\cite{fbclid-webpage}.
+Since \FB does not reveal how these hashed-like strings are generated or what information is stored inside them, we provide some empirical analysis on their usage and possible values.
+A \FBCLID parameter has 61 alphanumeric characters which can consist of upper/lower case letters, numbers and symbols (\eg '-'); thus, it is not base64 encoding. \FB for Developers documentation also states~\cite{Pixel-fbp-cookie} that regardless of the existence of said cookies, if the \FBCLID parameter exists in a URL, the ID can be sent to \FB to provide browsing insights for the \FB user.